Jointome/nifi/ArchSW-docs/README_EN.md

           1. [Use Cases](#use-cases)

 #Description

 Nifi is a graphical interface designed to automatic data flows between different computer, networks, even when the protocols differ.
+Apache NiFi is a dataflow system based on the concepts of flow-based programming.
+It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
+NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows [1].

 =======
 ##Introduction